With Love (Hilary Duff song): Commercial performance

 "With Love" premiered on Los Angeles radio station KIIS-FM on January 25, 2007.
 It became the most added song to U.S. top 40 radio station playlists in mid February, and it was Duff's highest peaking song on the Billboard Mainstream Top 40 radio chart since her previous single "Come Clean" (2004).
 "With Love" was released as a digital download in the U.S. on March 13.
 It debuted at number forty-two, the highest debut of the week, on the Billboard Hot 100 chart in late March 2007; it sold 32,500 downloads that week.
 In mid-April, the song reached number twenty-four and was the greatest digital sales gainer of the week with sales of 57,500.
 "With Love" remained on the Hot 100 for nine weeks.
 The song became Duff's first to top the Hot Dance Club Play chart and her first to reach the top ten on the Pop 100 chart.
 It was ranked twenty-seventh on the year-end Hot Dance Club Play Tracks chart.
 In the United Kingdom, a week before its CD single release, "With Love" debuted at number sixty on the singles chart.
 The song reached number twenty-nine the following week, where it peaked.
 It is Duff's lowest peaking single there.
 The single performed less well than most of Duff's previous singles in Australia, reaching number twenty–two.
-As of July 27, 2014, the song had sold 550,000 copies in the United States.
+As of July 27, 2014, the song had sold 550,000 copies in the United States and has been certified gold by the Recording Industry Association of America for equivalent sales of 500,000 units.